In this recipe

 - Place the pasta on top, cover the dish, and heat for 1 minute at 800 watts.

-After 30 seconds, stir the creamy pink sauce pasta, then heat for another 30 seconds. - If your microwave has lower power, it will take a little longer.
+After 30 seconds, stir, then heat for another 30 seconds. - If your microwave has lower power, it will take a little longer.
 Stir now and then to keep the tomato and heavy cream sauce from curdling.

 Diet Swaps, Add-Ins & Sides